vnscriptkid/sql-fluency/art-of-postgresql/review.md

 8.5.
 PostgreSQL Index Access Methods
 8.6.
 Advanced Indexing
 8.7.
 Adding Indexes

+- Why saying indexing is a data modeling activity?
+Give 3 concrete examples?
+- 2 important aspects of indexing?
+    - constraints (ensure consistency)
+    - faster data access (than default sequencial scan)
+- Explain briefly access methods and their use cases:
+    - Btree
+    - GiST
+    - SP-GiST
+    - GIN
+    - BRIN
+    - Hash
+    - Bloom filters

+- Tool that helps with indexing needs analysis by listing most executed queries and execution time
+    - How to setup this? https://dangxuanduy.com/database/su-dung-pg_stat_statements-de-giam-sat-cau-lenh-tren-postgresql/
+    - How to debug a long-running query?
+    - What can tell from the diff btw estimated and actual rows count?
+How to decide from that? autovacuum

 9. An Interview with Yohann Gabory 81
+- ORM vs raw SQL?
+    - simple CRUD queries: ORM
+    - complex business logic: raw SQL

 ## IV SQL Toolbox 86
 10. Get Some Data 88